polyaxon/polyaxon/site/docs/setup/platform/index.md

 ---

 <blockquote class="warning">
 The open-source distribution for this version is not published yet!
-Please join the [chat](/slack/) for more details.
+Please join the <a href="/slack/">chat</a> for more details.
 </blockquote>

 If you are here, it means that you have a Kubernetes cluster and [helm](/docs/guides/setup-helm/) setup.